 Occupied Palestinian Territories

-HelpAge is the only international organisation in the occupied Palestinian territories that focuses on the needs of older people.
-We recognise that older people are an important minority with specific needs in terms of protection, healthcare and livelihoods.
+HelpAge is the only international organisation in the occupied Palestinian territory (oPt) focusing on the needs of older people.

 Supporting older people in the occupied Palestinian territories